jchwenger/jchwenger.github.io/content/en/_index.md

 [*Euclideas*](posts/euclideas), 2018.
 Several small rhythmic pieces in the form of Max patches, functioning as ‘perpetua mobilia’ that can be turned on to produce a variable, but ultimately cyclical and indefinite stream of beats.
 Max/MSP

 ## 2017

+*Subwords*, 2017-8.
+Tools to work with subsequences of strings.
+Python & dedicated Processing renderer

 [*Computational Thoughts*](posts/computational-thoughts), 2017-8.
 An archive of posts written in the context of the Master’s in Computational Arts at Goldsmiths College, University of London, academic year 2017-2018